 Barclays Bank Group also needs to ensure that its strategy and business model adapt to changing national and international standards, industry and scientific practices, regulatory requirements and market expectations regarding climate change, which remain under continuous development.
-There remains a possibility that these standards, practices, requirements and expectations could change in a manner that substantially increases the cost or effort for Barclays Bank Group to achieve such ambitions and targets.
-In addition, the Group's ambitions and targets may prove more challenging to achieve due to changing circumstances and external factors which are beyond Barclays Bank Group's control, including geopolitical issues, energy security, energy poverty and other considerations such as a just transition to a low-carbon economy.
-This may be exacerbated if Barclays Bank Group chooses or is required to accelerate its climate-related ambitions or targets as a result of (among other things) international regulatory developments or stakeholder expectations in the UK, the US, the EU or other markets.

-Achieving Barclays' climate-related ambitions and targets will also depend on a number of factors outside Barclays Bank Group's control, including reliable forecasts of hazards from the physical climate models and availability of data/models to measure/assess climate impact on clients.
-The pathway to net zero is uncertain, complex and dependent on progress in various areas such as advances in low-carbon technologies, collective action by clients to meet their own net zero goals, and supportive public policies in markets where Barclays Bank Group operates.
-If there is a lack of progress in the aforementioned areas, Barclays may fail to achieve its climate-related ambitions and targets, and this could have a material adverse effect on Barclays Bank Group's business, operations, financial condition, prospects and reputation.
+The Barclays Bank Group may face challenges from changing circumstances and external factors which are beyond the Barclays Bank Group's control, including geopolitical issues, energy security, energy poverty and other considerations such as a just transition to a low-carbon economy.
+Achieving the Group's climate-related ambitions and targets (which includes Barclays Bank Group's portfolio's) will also depend on a number of factors outside the Group's control, including reliable forecasts of hazards from physical climate models and availability of data / models to measure / assess climate impact on clients.
+The pathway to net zero is uncertain, complex and dependent on progress in various areas such as advances in low-carbon technologies, collective action by clients to meet their own net zero goals, and supportive public policies in markets where Barclays operates.
+If there is a lack of progress in the aforementioned areas, Barclays may fail to achieve its climate-related ambitions and targets, and this could have a material adverse effect on Barclays' business, operations, financial condition, prospects and reputation.